-- ZanaAfrica Foundation developed popular and influential comics based on the stories and experiences of adults and adolescents in Kenya to make comprehensive sexual education more accessible.
+- ZanaAfrica developed popular and influential comics based on the stories and experiences of adults and adolescents in Kenya to make comprehensive sexual education more accessible.

 - Pathfinder International led a national reproductive health rights campaign with the government of Pakistan.
 As part of this effort, imams worked with men in their communities to shift gender norms and promote couples’ dialogue on family planning, reproductive health, and gender-based violence.

 - IntraHealth International worked with village health teams in Uganda to implement an array of SBC interventions to encourage the uptake of family planning among women and couples.
 A highlighted intervention was an interactive game to encourage male engagement in family planning.

 - HealthRight International worked with community-based distributors in Kenya to increase access to long-acting reversible contraception in rural communities and among women with disabilities.

 - The Institute of Reproductive Health at Georgetown University